Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 Senju begin with Elemental Aptitude for Water and Earth, along with the first rank of Elemental Affinity: Mokuton, which includes Suiton and Doton.

 #### -=[ Mokuton - Wood Release ]=-
 The Senju bloodline, once famed for their limitless talents, have fallen far, but one trait remains--or, rather, it's the only one that can be recognized as a sign of Senju heritage.
 That is Mokuton, combining Water and Earth natured chakra to produce wood-related jutsu.
 It should be noted that this is wood, specifically, and to a lesser extent, trees--they don't have (despite what legends claim) plant empathy, the ability to restore life to wilting flowers, or anything similar.
-Any Suiton or Doton technique can be converted to Mokuton, with the following effects:

-- +5 Chakra cost
+Any Suiton or Doton technique can be converted to Mokuton as a Chakra +5, Speed +0 link, with the following changes:
 - Suiton which add or require gallons of water do not do so, however certain jutsu which gain an additional effect from using up water can still be used (if there is enough gallons to do so), if you wish.
 - Suiton techniques which normally apply visibility penalties to any area instead apply Immobilization penalties with a severity equal to half (rounded down) that of the normal visibility penalty, and are considered terrain-based effects (rather than clouds).
 - Any applied immobilization penalties that normally fade over time take twice as long to fade.
 - All Mokuton techniques can distinguish between allies and enemies and allow you to pick who they will affect.
 In the case of environmental effects (or those with an upkeep, or which affect an area), you can only distinguish allies and enemies so long as you maintain its Upkeep, and once you stop doing so, it affects everyone equally (including you).
 - The Upkeep of Mokuton techniques are reduced by CHA/30, to a minimum of half its original value.
 - The Chakra Exhaustion penalties incurred by using Mokuton techniques are reduced by 1, to a minimum of 1.

-- Mokuton is weak to Raiton, but strong against Doton and Katon.
+Mokuton is weak to Raiton, but strong against Doton and Katon.

 #### --( Moku Bunshin no Jutsu - Wood Clone Technique )--
 This technique takes advantage of mokuton's ability to accelerate plant growth by converting some of the user's cells into, essentially, plant matter; the wood clone physically buds off the user before taking on their appearance.